PureFallen/NGSPSECount/README.md

 This is mostly a simplicity decision at the moment.
 It would not be hard to add support for several messages to look for, but it rather hit performance of the script and seems unnecessary.

-## Other Types of Meseta Gain count as Enemy Kill

-As gaining Meseta is the used indicator for an enemy kill, the amount of killed enemies may be wrong when receiving Meseta inside a PSE Burst.
-Most likely this will happen if you:

-- Cleaning up Inventory/Storages during PSE Burst
-- Clear a Task which Rewards N-Meseta

-This could be fixed by checking the ActionType `[Pickup]` if this really becomes to big of an issue.
-For now it is cut out due to simplicity.

 ## Different Encodings for the Logfiles varying in Windows Version and Game Version

 This one is just theoretical, as I stumbled over something similar when using Logfiles to create a Chat Bridge between PSO2 and Discord.
 It seems like that the Logfiles are encoded differently for different versions of Windows and PSO2 (Steam, XBox, ...).